-The selling stockholders named in this prospectus, or pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholders as a gift, partnership distribution or other transfer after the date of this prospectus, may sell or otherwise dispose of these shares or interests therein from time to time.
+The selling stockholders named in this prospectus, or pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholders as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus, may sell or otherwise dispose of these shares from time to time.
 The selling stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each disposition.
 The dispositions may be made on one or more exchanges or in the over-the-counter market or otherwise at prices and at terms then prevailing or at prices related to the then current market price or in negotiated transactions.
 The selling stockholders may effect such transactions by selling their shares to or through broker-dealers.
 The shares may be sold by one or more of, or a combination of, the following:

-- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - an exchange distribution in accordance with the rules of such exchange; - in transactions otherwise than on these exchanges or systems or in the over-the-counter market, including negotiated sales; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - through the settlement of short sales; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - in privately negotiated transactions.
+- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - an exchange distribution in accordance with the rules of such exchange; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - in privately negotiated transactions.